wilsonmar/wilsonmar.github.io/_posts/2022-01-17-aws-amplify.md

 Front-end designers and developers are excited about AWS Amplify Studio, which adds front-end UI development to AWS Amplify app hosting service. <a target="_blank" href="https://aws.amazon.com/blogs/mobile/aws-amplify-studio-figma-to-fullstack-react-app-with-minimal-programming/">Announced on December 2, 2021</a> in (public preview), Amplify Studio accelerates UI development (with minimal coding) by automatically translating  designs made in Figma to human-readable React UI component code.
 Within Amplify Studio, developers can visually connect UI components to app backend data supporting configuration and management capabilities.

+{% include whatever.html %}

-This aims to be a suscint yet deep dive about the "mind sets" needed by IT teams in the cloud.
+This aims to be a succint yet deep dive about the "mind sets" needed by IT teams in the cloud.

 ## Annoucement December 2021